particuleio/website/content/blog/flux-kustomize.en.md

   namespace: preprod
 ```

-Once every thing is ready in our git repository, we can activate Flux for this
+Once everything is ready in our git repository, we can activate Flux for this
 git repository and allow Flux to pull/push from/to it.
 To achieve that, you
 just need to fetch de public key of each Flux instances and add it on your
 GitHub account (*Settings -> Deploy Keys*).